wminshew/blog/_posts/2018-03-27-personal-constitutions.markdown

 “Of course an individual born in year 200 b.c. has different ideas, opinions, and norms than we do today!”
 But the more people zoom in, the more they seem to forget.
 “How on earth could person x possibly not have the same reaction as me to event y???”
-But these differences matter.
+But these state differences still matter.
 And they build up steadily over time, much like a river carving a canyon.
 Every day sediment is moved, and it seems insignificant.
 But over millions of years mountains are carved, and the result is anything but insignificant.

 We are not our thoughts.
 But we do, over time, become our thoughts.
-In financial jargon, thoughts would be a leading indicator for character.
 And our thoughts are heavily influenced by our environment—an idea that has been recognized time and time again in cliches[^4]:

 We are the average of our five closest friends.